“Untold Stories” Part II

 © GMB Akash / www.gmb-akash.com

 Those men were trying to throw me from the mountain, was scratching me to take the camera but I hold it tightly.
 I was literally scared but asked them to take me to their boss.
-They drag me down, tore my shirt into two parts, hit my shoulders.
-They were dragging me one & half kilometer in the meantime of their kicks I have changed my memory card of the images.
+They dragged me down, tore my shirt into two parts, hit my shoulders and kicked in my knee.
+They were dragging me to their boos which is around one & half kilometer.
+In the meantime of their kicks, I have changed my memory card of the images.

 Jharkand, India.
 One of the largest coal mines in Asia.